ErrorTzy/writings/notes/Selves_in_doubt/CappelenDeverTheInessentialIndexical.md

 1. The agent may not *believe* the things within actionable reach because it does not have to rise to the level of belief `Mental causation?`
 2. The actionable contents is sometimes mentally represented, but sometimes it is just a metaphysical relation

+### 3.10 Clarifications, Objections and Replies

+**Objection**: Two people with the same desire "F should run" will not both cause F to run

+**Reply**: They do not both cause F to run because running is only available to F; If intuition tells us that